-5-Ingredient Butternut Squash Alfredo
+Roasted Butternut Squash Pasta

-Ingredients in Butternut Squash Alfredo
+Ingredients in our Roasted Butternut Squash Pasta

 Butternut Squash.
-Of course you can’t have butternut squash Alfredo without the butternut squash.
+Of course you can’t have butternut squash pasta without the butternut squash.
 To save on time, I like to buy my butternut squash cut and peeled already, but of course, you can do this yourself.
 If you do buy the pre-cut squash, just make sure the cubes are relatively similar in size.

 Parmesan cheese.
 When using minimal ingredients, you want to make sure you use good-quality ingredients.
-Here, I like to use parmigiano reggiano, which is basically the best parmesan cheese you can buy.
+Here, I like to use parmigiano reggiano, which is the best parmesan cheese you can buy.
 It’s nutty, sharp, and SO delicious.
-If you don’t want to shell out the big bucks for it, you can also use a good-quality ages parmesan as well.
+If you don’t want to shell out the big bucks for it, you can also use a good-quality aged parmesan as well.

 Linguine.
 I love to use linguine here, but fettuccine and pappardelle would be a close second.